 There may be additional price volatility today (August 16th).
 Even though the East Texas power plant that was offline on Thursday came back into service this morning, the lack of wind in the wind forecast along with slightly higher temperatures has this afternoon’s forecast predicting another situation where there is not enough generating capacity to meet the amount of demand.

 Figure 2: August 2019 Real Time Prices for North Texas, by 5

-If we close out August with the balance of the month index prices similar to July, the monthly average index prices for this month will likely settle between $260 to $300 per MWh for On Peak hours (the times when most business use the most power - weekdays from 7 am to 10 pm).
+If we close out August with the balance of the month index prices similar to July, the monthly average index prices for this month will likely settle between $260 to $300 per MWh for on-peak hours (the times when most businesses use the most power - weekdays from 7:00 AM to 10:00 AM).
 This would make August 2019 the highest of all time in Texas, only behind August of 2011 which settled out around $210 per MWh.

 The impact to future summer power prices was also significant.
 The on-peak forwards for the next summer increased by about $35 per MWh since the end of July, which brought the averages for the entire year of 2020 up by about $8.00 per MWh, or about 0.8¢ per kWh.